Pay-Per-View Video Streaming: What It Is and How It Works [2025 Update]

 4. Video CMS

 A PPV streaming service is only as good as its content management system.
 Accessing your company’s content becomes a barrier limiting your reach if it’s not easy or intuitive.
-A CMS should make it easy to organize, access, and manage to monetize your content.
+A video content CMS should make it easy to organize, access, and manage to monetize your content.

 5. Scalability